Requirements of prospective Mr. and Ms. Engineer candidates:

 Responsibilities of Mr. and Ms. Engineer

-➢ If elected Mr. and Ms. Engineer, the person selected will represent ESC and the College of Engineering during several events during E-Week, and throughout the 2015-2016 academic year.
+➢ If elected Mr. and Ms. Engineer, the person selected will represent ESC and the College of Engineering during several events during E-Week, and throughout the 2016-2017 academic year.
 These events will be determined and decided by the sitting ESC president as early as possible in each spring semester.
+Examples of events are E-week events (February), Academic Excellence Ceremony (April), STEM Week (April), Welcome Bash (September).

-➢ Crowning of Mr. and Mrs. Engineering will be on Friday, February 27 at the Masquerade Ball.
+➢ Crowning of Mr. and Mrs. Engineering will be on Friday, February 26 at the Glow-in-the-Dark Ball.
 Candidates are required to be present.

 Voting process to elect Mr. and Ms. Engineer